fannynabis/chameleon-documentation-en/seitenverwaltung.md

 # Page management

-Eine Liste aller *Seiten* wird über Seiten im Topmenü geladen.
+~~Eine Liste aller *Seiten* wird über Seiten im Topmenü geladen.
 Alternativ kann die Liste über das Hauptmenü *Website → Meine Webseiten* geöffnet werden.
 Die Liste zeigt neben dem Namen der Seite auch den oder die zugewiesenen Navigationspunkte.
 Bitte beachten Sie, dass der Name der Seite nur im CMS verwendet wird.
-Auf der Webseite wird für den Namen der Seite der zugewiesene Hauptnavigationspunkt verwendet.
+Auf der Webseite wird für den Namen der Seite der zugewiesene Hauptnavigationspunkt verwendet.~~

 A list with every *page* is loaded from pages in the top menu.
-Alternatively you may open it via the main menu, *website -> My websites*.
+Alternatively you may open it via the main menu, *Website -> My Websites*.
+The list shows the name of the page and the assigned navigation points.
+Please note: the page name is only used in the CMS.
+The assigned navigation point is used as the name on the website.

 ![](bild15.png)